 You’re going to be in your seat for a long time, so prioritise comfort over fashion and looking good!
-Wear your comfiest clothes, be it jogging pants, hoodie or whatever, just make sure you wear it, as it will make it much easier to cope with a long haul flight!
+Wear your comfiest clothes, be it jogging pants, hoodie or whatever, just make sure you wear them, as it will make it much easier to cope with a long haul flight!

 I sometimes wonder how people wear jeans or suits on long journeys.
 The thought of sitting on a plane for hours in uncomfortable clothes is horrible.
 Whatever works for you in the comfort department, make sure you wear it!

 Knowing how to pack a carry-on for your flight can make the world of difference.
 Comfortable clothes and some essential toiletries can go a long way to making your flight that little bit comfier!